Tanya Byron's report entitled Safer Children in a Digital World has been published

 Julian Brazier has failed in his bid to increase censorship of video games and films containing extreme violence.

 Julian Brazier's plan would have allowed more appeals against BBFC rulings.
 He argued standards had been "watered down"

 and explicit films and games were fuelling a "tide of violence".

 He was supported by several Tory and Labour MPs, but both front benches opposed it.
 The Lib Dems said it gave MPs undue influence over censorship.

-regulation to protect children was needed - due to report back next month.
+whether more regulation to protect children was needed - due to report back next month.
 Urging MPs to await that report next month, she said legislation would not be effective on its own.
 Parents, internet service providers and others would also have to